The H.E.S.S. transients follow-up system

-Historically and to this day, the classification and distribution of transient alerts was mostly realised by the instruments that search for these transients.
-The distribution of alerts in the community has been accomplished for decades via the Gamma-Ray Coordinates Network \citep[GCN;][]{barthelmy2008gcn} and streams of machine-readable notices to which observatories can subscribe.
-With an increased interest in the time domain more and more functionality, such as advanced brokering, additional processing as well as the generation of new alerts from combinations of data streams, is sought after.
-A growing number of systems aim to realise these features.
-A few example systems which H.E.S.S. is benefiting from are (i) AMON~\citep{AMON2013}, which aims at combining sub-threshold data streams to generate new alerts that are sent to the GCN; (ii) AMPEL~\citep{AMPEL2019}, which provides an open source framework to combine, filter and process data across the electromagnetic-spectrum and astrophysical messengers to classify different kinds of transients from which H.E.S.S. is receiving Nova candidates; (iii) Astro-COLIBRI~\citep{astro_colibri} that allows for visual monitoring of transient alert localisations and timelines which many H.E.S.S.
-ToO PIs use to monitor recent alerts; or (iv) FLaapLUC~\citep{lenain2018flaapluc} which continuously runs likelihood Fermi-LAT data analyses of potentially variable sources in order to trigger follow-up observations manually.
+The classification and distribution of transient alerts is mostly realised by the instruments that search for them.
+For decades, the distribution of alerts in the community has been accomplished through human-generated Astronomer's Telegrams~\citep{rutledge1998astronomer} or via the Gamma-Ray Coordinates Network \citep[GCN;][]{barthelmy2008gcn} and streams of machine-readable notices to which observatories can subscribe.
+With an increased interest in the time domain community, more and more functionality, such as advanced brokering, additional processing as well as the generation of new alerts from combinations of data streams, is sought after.
+A growing number of systems aim to realise these features, of which H.E.S.S. currently uses (i) AMON~\citep{AMON2013}, which combines sub-threshold data streams to generate new alerts that are sent to the GCN; (ii) AMPEL~\citep{AMPEL2019}, which provides an open source framework to combine, filter and process data across the electromagnetic-spectrum and astrophysical messengers to classify different kinds of transients from which H.E.S.S. is receiving Nova candidates; (iii) Astro-COLIBRI~\citep{astro_colibri} that allows for visual monitoring of transient alert localisations and timelines which many H.E.S.S.
+Target-of-Opportunity (ToO) PIs use to monitor recent alerts; or (iv) FLaapLUC~\citep{lenain2018flaapluc} which continuously runs likelihood {\it Fermi}-LAT data analyses of potentially variable sources in order to trigger follow-up observations manually.

 The follow-up of transient alerts by pointed instruments requires dedicated and integrated transients follow-up systems that connect external alerts to the instrument.
-They are designed for a fast and flexible follow-up of external alerts and handle all necessary steps: transient alert reception and processing, execution of follow-up observations, real-time analysis (RTA) of incoming data, and communication of early results and follow-up alerts to the operators, principal investigators (PIs) and the wider scientific community.
+They are optimised for a fast and flexible handling of external transient alerts, including: alert reception and processing, execution of follow-up observations, real-time analysis (RTA) of incoming data, and communication of results and follow-up alerts to the operators, principal investigators (PIs) and the scientific community.